smurfix/asyncserf/docs/source/actor.rst

 .. autoclass:: TagEvent

 At the end of the current cycle, you get an :class:`UntagEvent`.
-You should gracefully (i.e. within ``gap`` seconds) stop your activity, resp. that part that depends on you being "it".
+You should gracefully (i.e. within at most ``gap`` seconds) stop your activity, resp. that part that depends on you being "it".

 .. autoclass:: UntagEvent

 If there was a network split and the ``ping`` from the former other side supersede ours, you get an :class:`UntagEvent`.
-You should immediately stop any activity that depends on you being "it".
+You should immediately abort any activity that depends on you being "it".

-You should not start a re-sync, as that's indicated by a :class:`RecoverEvent`.
+You should not start a re-sync when you receive this event, as that's indicated by a :class:`RecoverEvent`.

 .. autoclass:: DetagEvent